logo

 [ADVERTISEMENT]

-I honestly might would cry if I saw this beast in person.
+I honestly might cry if I saw this beast in person.

-This spider usually lives in burrows as they await for prey.
-They are even considered as a delicacy in South America as they are roasted up and serviced in banana leaves as a dish.
+This spider usually lives in burrows as it awaits prey.
+It is even considered a delicacy in South America, as it is roasted and served in banana leaves as a dish.

-This spider also doesn’t have great vision despite it having eight eyes.
-It relies on hairs on its body that sense vibration instead of utilizing their eyes.
+This spider also doesn’t have great vision despite having eight eyes.
+It relies on hairs on its body that sense vibrations instead of utilizing its eyes.

-I honestly might would cry if I saw this beast in person.
+I honestly might cry if I saw this beast in person.

 iStock

-The spider rubs its legs together to send little hairs with tiny stingers into their prey as a defense mechanism.
-Doing this also creates a hissing noise which can deter predators from them.
+The spider rubs its legs together to send tiny hairs with tiny stingers into its prey as a defense mechanism.
+Doing this also creates a hissing noise, which can deter predators.

-The hissing can be heard about fifteen feet away, which is beneficial to keep predators far away from the spider.
-When it feels threatened, it can also stand on its hind legs to show the sharp fangs to the predator.
+The hissing can be heard about fifteen feet away, which is beneficial for keeping predators far from the spider.
+When it feels threatened, it can also stand on its hind legs to show its sharp fangs to the predator.

 IStock